 Blood Sugar Regulation

 First, let’s look at the basics of the condition.
-Our bodies need glucose to function, this is our main source of energy, especially for our brains.
-We get glucose through our bodies breaking down carbohydrates from the foods we consume, such as bread, fruit, pasta, and potatoes.
+Our bodies need glucose to function.
+This is our main source of energy, especially for our brains.
+We get glucose through our bodies, breaking down carbohydrates from the foods we consume, such as bread, fruit, pasta, and potatoes.

 Most of you will be aware of how people with diabetes need insulin in order to function.
-Insulin is a hormone produced in the pancreas that allows the glucose in our bloodstream to enter the cells, where the cells can then put it to use.
+Insulin is a hormone produced in the pancreas that allows the glucose in our bloodstream to enter the cells where the cells can then put it to use.
 What you might not be aware of is that extra glucose is stored in the liver and muscles in the form of glycogen (Mayo Clinic).

-Without insulin, the glucose can’t be absorbed by the cells, which can result in your blood glucose levels becoming too high.
-This is a problem for diabetics because consistently high glucose levels in your blood will lead to damage to your blood vessels, your heart, your eyes, your feet, your kidneys, and cause nerve damage (Diabetes UK).
+Without insulin, glucose can’t be absorbed by the cells, which can result in your blood glucose levels becoming too high.
+This is a problem for diabetics because consistently high glucose levels in your blood will lead to damage to your blood vessels, your heart, your eyes, your feet, and your kidneys, and cause nerve damage (Diabetes UK).

-As part of our bodies intricate homeostasis system, there’s another hormone our pancreas can release: glucagon.
+As part of our body’s intricate homeostasis system, there’s another hormone our pancreas can release: glucagon.
 Insulin and glucagon work together to keep our bodies blood sugar levels within an optimal range (Medical News Today).